University Core Curriculum Requirements

 - Other associate’s degrees will be reviewed by the Registrar's Office.
 If the degree is determined to be baccalaureate-oriented and to have comparable content and credit hour criteria, the same benefits will be extended to those graduates.

 - Transfer students may satisfy the requirements of the University Core Curriculum by successful completion of the Illinois Transferable General Education Curriculum.
 Transfer students who have not completed all Core Curriculum requirements prior to enrolling at SIU can have their transcripts evaluated and comparable courses will be applied toward the University Core Curriculum or the IAI General Education Core Curriculum requirements on a course-by-course basis.
-A student must have a minimum of 30 semester hours of transfer credit prior to enrollment at SIU in order to be eligible to complete the IAI GECC in lieu of the SIU UCC requirement subsequent to admission to the University.
+A student must have a minimum of 30 credit hours of transfer credit prior to enrollment at SIU in order to be eligible to complete the IAI GECC in lieu of the SIU UCC requirement subsequent to admission to the University.

 - Students who have received a bachelor’s degree from an accredited institution will also be considered to have their University Core Curriculum complete.
 Additional information concerning admission of transfer students and the evaluation of transfer credit can be found in the sections of this catalog pertaining to those specific programs.
 (See admission and University Core Curriculum and Transfer Students in this site for more information on transfer of courses.)

 - Proficiency credit by examination for Core Curriculum courses.
 All Core Curriculum courses are eligible for proficiency credit, subject to specified restrictions.
 (See proficiency examinations.)
-Students should contact the individual department for specific information.
+Students should contact the individual school for specific information.